Microsoft Edge browser displays error message in Web Linking

 Look for the IBSS entry.
 If it shows Not Supported, you might be able to restore this feature by rolling back to an older driver for your wireless device.
-For example, see this solution in Intel Community forum, where reverting to an older driver changes the IBSS from Not Supported to Supported.
+For example, see this solution on the Intel Community forum, where reverting to an older driver changes the IBSS from Not Supported to Supported.

 Even if IBSS is supported on your Windows 8 or Windows 10 computer, you must have administrative privileges your computer in order to create an ad hoc (peer-to-peer) network.
-Please follow the steps in this article: Peer-to-Peer WiFi configuration (Windows 8 and 10).